View Mary Diamond's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 |

-Mary Elizabeth Diamond of Mount Laurel, N.J., passed away at 3:20 p.m.
-Wednesday, April 24, 2019, at home with her husband at her side after 56 years of love and devotion.
+Mary Elizabeth Diamond of Mount Laurel, N.J. passed away at 3:20 p.m. on Wednesday, April 24, 2019, at home with her husband at her side after 56 years of love and devotion.
+She was 86.

-Born and raised in Mount Laurel, she raised her seven children and still had time to hold several jobs as a cashier in the super market, cook in a daycare camp, banquet waitress in Trump Casino, server in Lenape High School cafeteria and spend many happy years with her husband Herb.
+Born and raised in Mount Laurel, she raised her seven children and still had time to hold several jobs as a cashier in the supermarket, cook in a daycare camp, banquet waitress at Trump Casino, server in Lenape High School cafeteria and spend many happy years with her husband, Herb.

-A viewing will be held from 8to 9 a.m.
-Tuesday immediately followed by a funeral service, both at the Mount Laurel Home for Funerals, 212 Ark Road, Mount Laurel, N.J.
-Interment will follow at Sharon Hill Cemetery in Mt.
-Sharon, Pa.Mount Laurel Home for Funerals,
+A viewing will be held from 8 to 9 a.m.
+Tuesday (today), immediately followed by a funeral service both at the Mount Laurel Home for Funerals, 212 Ark Road, Mount Laurel, N.J.
+Interment will follow at Mount Lawn Cemetery in Sharon Hill, Pa.Mount Laurel Home for Funerals